Living paycheck to paycheck is a stressful situation that can strain personal finances and relationships.

 Step 4: Discover how to earn more money

-When it comes down to it, you can only save so much money each month.
-But your ability to earn is something that you have control over—and you can keep increasing over and over again.
+But, you can only save so much money each month.
+On the other hand, your ability to earn is something that you have control over—and you can keep increasing over and over again.

 "Being wealthy is a state of mind, but so is being broke," Peter Voogd wrote for Entrepreneur.
 "You are what defines you, not what you possess."